 Post-COVID Update: Presently, they are no longer allowing the free hire of clothing items due to health regulations.
 If you are deemed inappropriately covered you will be directed to the small strip of shops to buy an appropriate covering.
 They are fairly in expensive, but important to note there is no longer a free rental option.
 We don’t know if this will become more permanent.
 Think of it as an opportunity to pick up a unique Abu Dhabi souvenir…

 Free Tours of Sheikh Zayed Grand Mosque

-- Due to popular demand, there are now multiple free tours per day or either 30 minutes or 45-minute duration, see timings below.
+- Due to popular demand, there are now multiple free tours per day or either 30 minutes or 45-minute duration.

 There are many nearby hotels (more below) that offer dining options before or after your visit to the mosque.

 Wahat Al Karama Memorial

-The closest hotel and the only one that is really walking distance if the weather is cool enough is The Ritz Carlton.
+The closest hotel, and the only one that is really within walking distance if the weather is cool enough, is The Ritz Carlton.
 This imposing hotel is immediately over the freeway connected by the pedestrian bridge to Wahat Al Karama.
 It’s also one of our top recommended stays for families with its restaurants and facilities if budget permits.

 Visiting the Grand Mosque from Dubai

 Below are some of our Get Your Guide partner suggestions for tour companies – bear in mind there can be a large price difference depending on whether you are part of a larger tour group or on your own private tour.